Castles with Marc Morris - A Dover Study Day

 Study Day -

-Built by Henry II from 1180 as a monumental statement of royal power, and lavishly refitted by English Heritage in 2008, this is the highlight of the tour.
-Henry is now chiefly remembered for his role in the death of Archbishop Thomas Becket, but in his day he was the greatest ruler in Europe, and the grandeur of this building reflects that status.
-We will explore each of the tower’s four levels, from roof to basement, talking about the functions of each room and the tower’s overall purpose.
-It boast an exquisitely well-preserved chapel for the king’s own use, and the deepest castle well-shaft in Britain.
+Built by Henry II from 1180 as a monumental statement of royal power, and lavishly refitted by English Heritage in 2008, Dover’s great tower is one of the most majestic medieval buildings in Britain.
+Now chiefly remembered for his role in the death of Archbishop Thomas Becket, Henry II was the greatest ruler in Europe, and the grandeur of this building reflects that status.
+The great tower boasts an exquisitely well-preserved chapel for the king’s own use, and the deepest castle well-shaft in Britain.

 2.30pm–3pm Break for tea and coffee